jwakefieldau/open-pl-ref-lights/README.md

 Powerlifting lights and timer system, Python based.
 Output is a monitor/TV, input is from USB or Bluetooth devices such as gamepads or numpad keyboards.
 Intended to run on a RaspberryPi

 ## current issues

+### showstoppers
+* if controller devices aren't there when we start, we need some way to bail out of a controller mapping that cannot complete with the available devices.
+Maybe an n second configurable timeout?
+* commit local changes made to (i think:) .desktop file (update install script appropriately), main.py, config.cfg, state.py
+* fix references to set names in state.py
+* restore INFO log level on rpi

+### less-critical

 * check scaling code, make sure it doesn't look shit on most displays
 * if we log to file, don't let it fill the disk
 * verify "controller going away" behaviour